Style Outweighs Substance: Failure Modes of LLM Judges in Alignment Benchmarking: Implicit bias in LLM-Judges

 \subsection{LLM-Judges implicitly weight criteria violations differently}

 In these experiments, we introduce systematic criteria violations into the model responses for the top performing model (Magpie+DPO) and recompute the model's LLM-judge score, while leaving the rest of the pipeline unaffected.
+We then report the loss, expressed as the percentage difference between the base score and the new score.
 We hope to gain some indication of whether the model has understood the explicit instructions for each criteria, and how it will weight violations of those criteria.
 We provide samples of the altered responses in \Cref{app:altered-responses}.

 For all of our interventions, the transforming model was GPT-4o-mini, and it was given instructions not to change or remove any factual claims in the original response.
 To create our undiverse intervention, we prompted GPT to transform each response and make it as repetitive as possible, eliminating synonyms and unusual words.
 The exact prompts we use can be found in \Cref{app:generative-prompts}.
 To create our wrong intervention, the research team reviewed each response and changed one salient fact in the model response; e.g., if a model asserted that a condition always held, we altered it to say that it never held.
 For our concise intervention, we prompted GPT to compress each response as much as possible.
 Finally, for our sarcastic response, we instructed GPT to rewrite the responses in an obnoxious and irritating tone (without writing anything offensive or harmful).